scerioli/Global-Preferences-Survey/Article/Appendix.md

 | Extended |    | 0.2521*   | 0.2401   | 0.051     | 0.2037* | 0.1868* | 0.2781* |
 | | *z-score*   | $-$0.295    | 0.584    | $-$0.371    | 0.473   | 0.065   | 0.120 |

-Lastly, we have reproduced the results from the Fig. S8 and S9 of @FH_SM in Table 10 and 11.
+Lastly, we have reproduced the results from the Figure S8 and S9 of @FH_SM in Table 10 and 11.
 Here we report only the results of the replication analysis, because to our extended analysis this was seen as useless.

 Table: Preferences standardized at global level for Log GDP p/c.
 Significance levels: $\le$ 0.001 (\*\*\*), $\le$ 0.01 (\*\*), $\le$ 0.05 (\*).